Fishing in New Jersey

 Union Lake

 Union Lake is one of the biggest reservoirs in southern New Jersey.
-Located in Millville, it is an ideal destination for anglers looking for black crappie, smallmouth bass, yellow perch, largemouth bass, and channel catfish.
-This 898-acre lake is known for boat fishing in mainly canoes and kayaks.
-If you like fishing from the coast, Union Lake has got you covered.
-There is plenty of vegetation in the reservoir, which can be a challenge, particularly for less experienced fishers.
+Located in Millville, it’s an ideal destination for anglers looking for black crappie, smallmouth bass, yellow perch, largemouth bass, and channel catfish.
+Many people enjoy fishing from canoes and kayaks on this 898-acre lake.
+You can also fish from shore.

-If you’re wondering where to fish in New Jersey, Lake Mercer is a great choice.
-It’s the largest impoundment on the Assunpink Creek sewer system located within Mercer County Central Park, a few miles east of Trenton.
+If you’re wondering where to fish in New Jersey, Mercer Lake is a great choice.
+It’s the largest impoundment on the Assunpink Creek watershed located within Mercer County Park, a few miles east of Trenton.
 Assunpink Creek, the lake’s source, is renowned for bass.
-Lake Mercer teems with panfish, channel catfish, and muskies.
+Mercer Lake teems with panfish, channel catfish, and muskies.
 You can fish from the shore, and only electric motors are allowed.
+You’ll also find lots of campgrounds near Trenton where you can stay.

 Lake Wawayanda

-Go fishing for salmon in Lake Wawayanda in Vernon.
+Go fishing for bass in Lake Wawayanda in Vernon.
 The lake lies within the Wawayanda State Park, surrounded by forested hills.
-The 19-mile-long stretch of the Appalachian Trail meanders through the park while the peak of Wawayanda Mountain provides panoramic views.
-Besides salmon, you can catch other species, including brown trout, smallmouth bass, yellow perch, pickerel, sunfish, catfish, largemouth bass, and sunfish.
-In some cases, this location gets overcrowded with people who are eager to do some fishing and camping in New Jersey, so plan ahead.
+The 19-mile-long stretch of the Appalachian Trail meanders through the park, while the peak of Wawayanda Mountain provides panoramic views.
+Besides salmon, you can catch other species, including brown trout, smallmouth bass, yellow perch, pickerel, catfish, largemouth bass, and sunfish.
+In some cases, the lake can get crowded, so you may want to arrive early during popular times of year.

 Greenwood Lake

-The fishing in New Jersey is exhilarating at Greenwood Lake in Warwick.
-Located half in New York and half in New Jersey, this location is comprised of three small islands and a diverse shoreline ideal for fishing.
+Greenwood Lake in Warwick is located half in New York and half in New Jersey.
+It’s comprised of three small islands and a diverse shoreline ideal for fishing.
 This scenic body of water supports all types of water sports, including diving, swimming, fishing, water skiing, boating, jet skiing, canoeing, and kayaking.
 Smallmouth bass, crappie, walleye, largemouth bass, yellow perch, bluegill, catfish, and chain pickerel are common here.

 Manasquan Reservoir

-Manasquan Reservoir is one of New Jersey’s newest waters.
+Manasquan Reservoir is one of New Jersey’s newest reservoirs.
 This 770-acre reservoir has become a gem for bass anglers in the central part of the state.
-Situated in Howell, Manasquan Reservoir features various structures for fishers to fish ranging from weed beds, coves, and rocky shorelines.
+Situated in Howell, Manasquan Reservoir features various structures for fishing, ranging from weed beds to coves to rocky shorelines.
 It teems with smallmouth bass, hybrid stripers, and largemouth bass.
-Only electric motors are permitted.
+Only electric motors are permitted if fishing by boat.

 Lake Hopatcong

-Situated 30 miles from the Delaware River and 40 miles from Manhattan, Lake Hopatcong is the most extensive freshwater reservoir in New Jersey.
-Its 45 miles of shoreline features numerous restaurants, public beaches, and marinas, making it an ideal spot to relax and escape the hustle and bustle of daily life.
-The location offers top-notch fishing for bass, trout, muskie, walleye, pike, striped bass, sunfish, crappie, bluegill, chain pickerel, and catfish in north-central New Jersey.
+Situated 30 miles from the Delaware River and 40 miles from Manhattan, Lake Hopatcong is the largest freshwater lake in New Jersey.
+Its 40 miles of shoreline features numerous restaurants, public beaches, and marinas, making it an ideal spot to relax and escape the hustle and bustle of daily life.
+The location offers top-notch fishing for bass, trout, muskie, walleye, pike, sunfish, crappie, bluegill, chain pickerel, and catfish in north-central New Jersey.

 Lake Nummy